zepherine2006DEV/dev-knowledge/dev_process_checklist.md

 * Commit history clearly shows evidence of a thorough TDD process.
   * Each commit diff shows a unit test or cohesive set of unit tests and the corresponding source code.
 * Dependencies have been mocked (including e.g. Time).
-* Ideally test for behaviour rather than state.
+* Ideally test for behaviour rather than state (could be via another method).
 * Clear test descriptions.

 ## Design